Learn from the previous attendees at our Facebook Page, and find more inspiration than you have ever found in an online

 If you have questions, please address them to me at email@example.com

 As you can imagine this is an intensive, hands-on training that is geared toward maximizing the learning.
 I would suggest that you set aside 3-5 hours per week to do the assignment work and shoot.

 Be sure to use an email address that you check regularly when signing up.
 It is that email address I will use to contact you with more information.
-Fee for class is $75 (one time payment).
-After signing up, you will be taken to a “thank you” page with a link to an email newsletter.
-YOU MUST SIGN UP for this newsletter so we can stay in touch.
+Fee for this class is $75 (a one-time payment).

 My name is Don Giannatti.
 I have been teaching commercial photography for the last 8 years.
 I am also a professional shooter as well as designer.
 I have taught on CreativeLIVE, UDEMY, and in workshops the world over.
 In 2012 I was recognized as one of the “Top 13 Workshop Instructors in the World” by Photo District News.